misua/api/README.md

 <br>
 `To change rate limit to the api`
 <br>
 4.]
-To Change the rate limit call http://127.0.0.1/api/limit by using curl(in cli) or postman e.g
+To Change the rate limit call http://127.0.0.1/api/limit by using curl(in cli) *or postman*

     curl -X POST -H "Content-Type: application/json" -d '{"limit": 10, "window": 120}' http://localhost:5000/api/limit